-The ban at Northen end of Vazon starts from the drainage pipe near Richmond Kiosk.
+The ban at the Northen end of Vazon starts from the drainage pipe near Richmond Kiosk.

-Richmond Beach - Voluntary ban (between 1st May - 30th September)
+Richmond Beach - Winter ban (between 1st October - 30th April)

-Richmond Beach has its own classification as 'voluntary ban'.
-This means that even though you can take your dog on this beach it is an actual or potential nesting site for birds, so please keep dogs away from Vazon south (or at least on leads) in the summer to protect wildlife and birds.
+Richmond Beach has its own classification as 'voluntary ban' throughout the winter.
+This means that even though it is legal to take your dog on this beach it is a very important site for our declining wading bird populations.
+Some species have declined by 90% in the last 40 years.
+Dogs should be kept away from Vazon south in the winter to protect our wildlife.